Comment on page

 There should be no steps required for access to any entrances.

 Everyone should be able to navigate the routes to all entrances, regardless of ability.
 Without stairs, anyone can more quickly and easily access the main entrance when it's not required to carefully watch foot placement, navigate obstructions for mobility equipment, or use unnecessary effort.
-It’s common to see the main entrance separate from an accessible entrance because of stairs or some other barrier.
+It’s common to see the main entrance separate from an accessible one because of stairs or other barriers.
 This is not characteristic of universal design, and it’s segregating.

 Ironically, some accessible entrances require more effort than necessary if a greater distance is required for people to travel.
-Individuals who are unable to walk long distances because of pain or decreased endurance can often find that the intended “easier pathway” is difficult, despite more obvious barriers (e.g., steps) not being an issue.
+Individuals who cannot walk long distances because of pain or decreased endurance often find that the intended “easier pathway” is difficult despite more obvious barriers (e.g., steps) not being an issue.

-Entrance routes between parking areas and at least one entrance should be covered to provide protection from the weather.
+Entrance routes between parking areas and at least one entrance should be covered to protect from the weather.
 Ideally, this will be the shortest entrance route if multiple exist.

 Covered entrance routes create protection from sun, wind, rain, and snow.
 Moving from parking to an entrance under cover is easier and more comfortable than if exposed to the elements, whether or not a health condition is present.

-Asphalt or concrete surfaces are typically the best option for people who rely on support (wheelchairs, canes, etc) for mobility, and are less likely to cause someone to trip because they are generally smooth and even.
+Asphalt or concrete surfaces are typically the best options for people who rely on support (wheelchairs, canes, etc.) for mobility and are less likely to cause someone to trip because they are generally smooth and even.

 Pathways made out of wood or metal should be durable and slip-resistant.
 Some decking and ramps can be hazardous when wet.
 Wood can warp and weather.